nestybox/sysbox/docs/sysboxfs-emulation.md

     - Tell the kernel to process the mount syscall; no further action is necessary.

-* Do path resolution & permission checking

-  - If this fails, return appropriate error.

-* If the syscall is a self-referencing bind-mount (source = destination) on portions of procfs backed by sysbox-fs:

-  - No further action; return success on the mount syscall.

-* Enter all the namespaces of the process that made the mount syscall
+* Enter the required namespaces of the process that made the mount syscall

   - Note that this results in an implicit chroot into the process' root-dir.

-  - Note that we enter the user-ns too, because otherwise the procfs / sysfs mount would be done from within the sysbox-fs user-ns (i.e., the host's init user-ns), and this causes an inconsistency: in Linux, mounts done from a init user-ns have different resources exposed to them than mounts done from a non-init user-ns.
+  - Note that when doing a new procfs or sysfs mount, we must enter the user-ns of the target process because otherwise the procfs / sysfs mount would be done from within the sysbox-fs user-ns (i.e., the host's init user-ns), and this causes an inconsistency: in Linux, mounts done from a init user-ns have different resources exposed to them than mounts done from a non-init user-ns.

 * For new procfs / sysfs mounts:

-  - Mount / Sysfs procfs at the target mountpoint.
+  - Mount / Sysfs procfs at the target mountpoint (i.e., the base mount).

     - Pass in the appropriate flags (e.g., MS_RDONLY) and options (e.g., hidepid)
       that are present in the trapped mount syscall.

-  - Create the sysbox-fs bind mounts
+  - Create the sysbox-fs submounts.

-    - `/proc/sys` -> `<target-mountpoint>/sys`

-    - `/proc/uptime` -> `<target-mountpoint>/uptime`

-    - Etc.

-    - Note: the bind-mounts must honor the MS_RDONLY flag when present in the mount syscall.
+    - Note: the submounts must honor the MS_RDONLY flag when present in the mount syscall.

   - If this operation fails, return the corresponding error.

-  - Create the procfs / sysfs read-only and masked paths at the target mountpoint.

-    - These are obtained from sysbox-runc during container creation.

   - Return success on the mount syscall.

-* For remounts on portions of procfs / sysfs backed by sysbox-fs:
+* For remounts

-  - Read the existing flags for the sysbox-fs backed mount
+  - If the remount is on the base mount, extend it to the submounts too.

+  - If the remount is on a submount, apply it only on that submount.

-  - Merge the existing flags with the remount flags as described in [Remounts Over Procfs / Sysfs Portions Backed by Sysbox-fs](#remounts-over-procfs--sysfs-portions-backed-by-sysbox-fs).
+  - Merge the existing mount flags with the remount flags as described in [Remounts Over Procfs / Sysfs Portions Backed by Sysbox-fs](#remounts-over-procfs--sysfs-portions-backed-by-sysbox-fs).

   - Return success on the mount syscall.

+* For bind-mounts

+  - Ignore bind-to-self mounts on sysbox-fs submounts.

+  - If the bind-mount source is a base mount, do a recursive mount of the submounts too.

+  - If the bind-mount source is a submount, just bind mount that submount

 * NOTE: It's important that the process invoking the syscall does not notice any difference between how sysbox handles the syscall and how